redsach/redsach.github.io/_pages/research.md

 Modelling Magnetosphere-Ionosphere Coupling
 ------
-* The ionosphere is directly coupled to the Sun and solar wind via the magnetosphere
+* Earth's ionosphere is directly coupled to the Sun and solar wind via the magnetosphere as a result of space weather
-* This relationship changes the polar ionosphere, modifying its composition, dynamics, and behaviour
 * We capture these effects with magnetohydrodynamic (MHD) models, ground based measurements, and satellites
 * This project uses AI to enhance the capabilities of these models and observations
-* Work was carried out at the National Institute of Polar Research (国立極地研究所) in Japan
+* Conducted at the National Institute of Polar Research (国立極地研究所), Japan

 <br/>
 <br/>